 Q) How does an employer view an employee’s sick leave balance?

 A) An employer can run the Leave Taken report in HCM for the employee (CUES_HCM_LEAVE_TAKEN) or ask their payroll liaison to run the report.
+They can also find a collection of available leave-related queries in the HCM Community blog.

 Q) Is there a report an employer can run to verify sick leave balances for department employees?